Zolo101/panzerball-maps-by-code/tutorial/tutorial.md

 ## 7. Closing notes

-Obviously this isnt the most optimial way, for example, merging smaller cubes into a single big cube would help a lot with framerate.
+Obviously this isnt the most optimal way, for example, merging smaller cubes into a single big cube would help a lot with framerate.

 If you are getting errors in this tutorial don't be afraid to send an github issue or contact me, at Zelo101#0138.
 Have fun!